mooseyscountrygarden.com » Gardening Journals« Garden Journal 2003 | Garden Journal 2005 »

 The merry month of May has started.
 I'm hoping to have a good first week in the garden.
 It's time to seriously start cleaning up the perennials and putting the garden beds to bed, so to speak.

 The second week in May begins, and not even a token of winter as yet.
-Perhaps I should get organised in advance and move the half-hardy plant into the glass house - today? or maybe later this week?
+Perhaps I should get organised in advance and move the half-hardy plant into the glass-house today?
+Or maybe later this week?

-After five wet days the feel of the garden has changed.
+After five wet days the seasonal feel of the garden has changed.
 Most of the autumn leaves have now fallen - perhaps everything is starting to shut down for winter.

 Still we haven't had a frost, and still all my half hardy plants are scattered around the garden in their pots.
 Let's hope that the mild late autumn weather lasts another week!

 There are three days left in May.
-There should be enough time to trim, chop, and burn all the Moosey garden rubbish - and enough gardening activity to write about!
+There should be enough time left to trim, chop, and burn all the Moosey garden rubbish - and enough gardening activity to write about!

 Where's winter?
 Where are the frosts?
 The great Moosey garden clean-up continues with remarkably mild weather.
 There are no excuses for anything to stay messy - except possibly the glass-house.

-June Queen's BirthdayJune Queen's Birthday...
+June QueenJune Queen's Birthday...

-It's New Zealand's long winter weekend - Queen's Birthday, and bare root roses are on sale in the supermarket - so immediately I have plans for a huge new rose garden behind the pond.
+It's New Zealand's long winter weekend, Queen's Birthday, and bare root roses are on sale in the supermarket - so immediately I have plans for a huge new rose garden behind the pond.
 I am far too random - only severe rain will bring me to my senses.

 Hmm...
 It's now the second weekend in June - blue skies are forecast, with light frosts.
 These are perfect days to continue the great winter garden clean-up.